 60x30TX is a statewide initiative with the goal of helping 60% of Texas adults (ages 25 to 34) to obtain a degree by 2030.
 Dallas County Promise is a big part of this initiative and seeks to solve the talent gap by producing equity in higher education.

 Dallas County Promise is a unique program and the only one of its kind in Texas.
-The program covers the cost of tuition for up to three years or until degree completion (whichever comes first) at any college within the Dallas County Community College District (DCCCD), while also providing a career mentor.
+The program covers the cost of tuition for up to three years or until degree completion (whichever comes first) at any Dallas College campus, while also providing a career mentor.
 This mentorship program is two-fold and includes individual mentorship, as well as work-based learning.

 Careers and Mentoring Resource Center | 701 Elm Street, Suite 702 | Dallas, TX 75202 | 214-860-2283